We’ve All Been the Newbie

 Mentors know enough to reflect on their own experience, map out what they’ve learnt from their journey.
 They might see some potential in the newbie worth nurturing, but know ultimately it’s up to you, the newbie, to embrace your journey and rise to the challenge.

-I could have made this list much longer!
-What titles would you add to my list??
+I could have made this list longer!
+What titles would you add??